HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 Love for digging

-The Finnish Spitz breed of dogs is extremely fond of digging in to surfaces they find soft and tempting.
+The Finnish Spitz breed of dog is extremely fond of digging into surfaces they find soft and tempting.
 This holds mostly true for household gardens and flowerbeds.
 Owners who are fond of their precious plantations must take the Finnish Spitz puppy to a groomer and have their nails cut at least once a month.

 It also helps to provide these dogs with a kiddie wading pool with water and toys in it.